Malcev Completions, Hodge Theory, and Motives: The unipotent isomorphism criterion

 \begin{rmk} The assumptions of \nref{Thm.}{thm:U1} imply that $\clg{M}$ is $s^*$-unipotent, as follows.
 By \nref{Rmk.}{rmk:tannaka-unip}, it's enough to show weak unipotency.
 But given a non-zero object $X$ of $\clg{M}$, the subobject $s^*s_*X$ must be non-zero.
 (The fact that it's a subobject follows from the surjectivity of $\scr{G}(\clg{M}) \to \scr{G}(\clg{E})$.)
 To check this, we apply $B^*$, yielding $\sigma^*\sigma_*B^*X$, Now the first assumption give that this is non-zero, since $B^*X$ is non-zero and $\sigma^*\sigma_*B^*X$ is the largest subobject of $B^*X$ in the essential image of $\sigma^*$. \end{rmk}

 Recall, that in the Standard Situation (\nref{Section}{sec:standard}), there is an induced group homomorphism

-Using \nref{Thm.}{thm:U1} and \nref{Prop.}{prop:group-iso}, we get \nref{Thm.}{thm:U_intro} from the introduction, which in the present context reads as follows. \begin{thmU}\hypertarget{thmU:main}{} Suppose $P$ is pro-unipotent.
+Using \nref{Thm.}{thm:U1} and \nref{Prop.}{prop:group-iso}, we get \nref{Thm.}{thm:U_intro} from the introduction, which in the present context reads as follows. \begin{thm}[Unipotent isomorphism criterion] Suppose $P$ is pro-unipotent.
 If the canonical maps $b^*R^is_* \to R^i\sigma_*B^*$, for $i=0,1$, are isomorphisms, then $\varrho$ is an isomorphism.